 Links added by SD Law

-*Simon Dippenaar & Associates, Inc. is a firm of specialist eviction lawyers in Cape Town, and now operating in Johannesburg and Durban, helping both landlords and tenants with the eviction process.
+*Simon Dippenaar & Associates, Inc. is a Cape Town law firm of specialist eviction lawyers, and now operating in Johannesburg and Durban, helping both landlords and tenants with the eviction process.
 Contact one of our attorneys on 086 099 5146 or firstname.lastname@example.org if you need advice on the eviction process or want to know the cost of eviction.